headwindtrend/greenChocolate/README.md

 how to put a recommended video onto greenChocolate:

-first of all, i found that this requires different techniques for different platforms (i only have the relevant experiences on two platforms that it has ever been tested though.)
+first of all, i found that this requires different techniques for different scenarios.

-for android google chrome, the drag of the recommended video thumbnail will trigger the appearance of the green board. so, it works on its own. and if it doesn't, just drag the payload away the playground and back in. that does the trick to grab the attention of the event listener.
+when the green transparent spot is shown, the drag of the recommended video thumbnail will trigger the appearance of the green board. so, it works on its own. and if it doesn't, just drag the payload away the playground and back in. that does the trick to grab the attention of the event listener.

-for win10 msedge, the drag of the recommended video thumbnail does not trigger the appearance of the green board at all (don't really know why) even if i drag the payload away and back in. however, there is a way to get it around, that is, to drop it on the address bar and drag it back into the playground thereafter.
+when the green transparent spot is not shown (it happens when the playground was not created out of a youtube webpage), the drag of the recommended video thumbnail does not trigger the appearance of the green board at all even if i drag the payload away and back in. however, there is a way to get it around, that is, to drop it on the address bar and drag it back into the playground thereafter.

 when i mentioned the "recommended video" above, it referred to those videos thumbnails that youtube presents you by its algorithm after you played a video on the greenChocolate playground.